 When the draft list is being posted, Susanna says "Oh My God!" before Toby's birthday appears on the board.
 See more »

 Have you ever confused a dream with life?
 Or stolen something when you have the cash?
 Have you ever been blue?
 Or thought your train moving while sitting still?
 Maybe I was just crazy.
 Maybe it was the 60s.
 Or maybe I was just a girl... interrupted.

 See more »

-Director James Mangold states in the DVD commentary that the original cut was 3 hours long.
-This version has not been shown publicly nor released on any media; however the DVD contains 15 minutes of the scenes deleted from the final cut.
+Director James Mangold states in the DVD commentary that the original cut was three hours long.
+This version has not been shown publicly nor released on any media; however, the DVD contains 15 minutes of the scenes deleted from the final cut.
 See more »

 Was this review helpful to you?